How to Set Up Custom Permalinks in WordPress

 Removing Parent Slugs from Hierarchical Permalinks

 Hierarchical post types, such as pages, and taxonomies, such as category, usually contain the parent and child categories/pages in their permalinks.
-Using the plugin is the easiest way to remove parent slugs from hierarchical permalinks and make them flat (shorter).
+Using the plugin is the easiest way to remove parent slugs from hierarchical permalinks and make them shorter.

 Including Custom Fields in WordPress Permalinks